2023 Most Popular Journalism Bachelor's Degree Schools in Oklahoma

 Of the 12 students majoring in journalism at NSU, 50% are male and 50% are female.

-With a ranking of #6, Langston University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
-Located in the rural area of Langston, Langston University is a public college with a small student population.
+Langston University came in at #6 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Oklahoma ranking.
+Located in the rural area of Langston, Langston University is a public school with a small student population.

 About 88% of the students majoring in journalism at the school are women while 13% are male.